ServiceNow/azimuth/docs/docs/getting-started/b-basics.md

 from [HuggingFace (HF)](http://www.huggingface.co).
 Verify that your setup is working correctly by running a demo.

-1. In the terminal, from the `azimuth` folder, execute the following commands.
+1. In the terminal, from the `azimuth` folder (the root directory), execute the following commands.
    The first one installs the Google Drive downloading library.
 The second command downloads from Google Drive the demo data and model.
 Our demo is using a subset of the [`clinc_oos` dataset](https://huggingface.co/datasets/clinc_oos) from HuggingFace, with only 16 classes.
     ```